-- 1. Gathers and disseminates (e.g., on the ABC website, via social media, etc.) information about pedagogy in business communication and curriculum information regarding both undergraduate and graduate programs and courses related to business communication.
-Also, ensures that the teaching materials on the ABC website are updated regularly. - 2.
+- 1. Gathers and disseminates (e.g., on the ABC website, via social media) information about pedagogy in business communication and curriculum information regarding both undergraduate and graduate programs and courses related to business communication.
+Also, coordinates with the technology coordinators to ensure that the teaching materials on the ABC website are updated regularly. - 2.
 Sponsors projects, programs, and events to improve pedagogy in business communication and of special interest to faculty. - 3.
 Selects the recipient of the Outstanding Teacher-Scholar Award in Memory of Meada Gibbs (item 070-004 of the Operational Guidelines) and the Pearson Award for Innovation in Teaching with Technology.